Smatek1001/AI_DnD/Items/Dice_of_Fortune_and_Ruin.md

 ## 🧿 Sentience & Personality (Optional Flavor)

 - The dice are semi-sentient spirits who bicker constantly.
-- The white die is clever, supportive, and sarcastic.
+- The white die ("Glimmer") is clever, supportive, and sarcastic.
-- The black die is manipulative, bold, and loves chaos.
+- The black die ("Murk") is manipulative, bold, and loves chaos.
 - Their whispers can grow louder as the stakes rise, and they often demand the bearer take bold or risky actions in exchange for power.

 ---